AlexVOiceover/MLX_Application/STACK.md

 ## Notes
 - Versions listed are tested and known to work reliably with this setup.
-- Developers should use a Python virtual environment to isolate dependencies:
+- Developers must use a Python virtual environment to isolate dependencies:
   ```bash
   python -m venv venv
   source venv/bin/activate